wp-cli/handbook/docs/release-checklist/index.md

 Use `./utils/contrib-list -l` to generate the list of contributors.

+### Bumping WP-CLI version again

+After all of the release steps are complete, make sure to bump [VERSION](https://github.com/wp-cli/wp-cli/blob/master/VERSION) again.

+For instance, if the release version was `0.24.0`, the version should be bumped to `0.25.0-alpha`.
+Doing so ensure `wp cli update --nightly` works as expected.

 ## Patch releases

 Creating a patch release (e.g. 0.23.x) is bit different of a process than creating a major or minor release.
 At a high-level, here are the steps involved: